frib-high-level-controls/mark0n-epics_softioc/README.md

 Base file name of the IOC start script.
 This defaults to `st.cmd`.

+### `systemd_after`

+Ensures the IOC service is started after the specified `systemd` units have been activated.
+Please specify an array of strings.
+Default: `network.target`.

+This parameter is ignored on systems that are not using `systemd`.

+Note: This enforces only the correct order.
+It does not cause the specified targets to be activated.
+Also see `systemd_requires`.

+### `systemd_requires`

+Ensures the specified `systemd` units are activated when this IOC is started.
+Default: `network.target`.

+This parameter is ignored on systems that are not using `systemd`.

+Note: This only ensures that the required services are started.
+That generally means that `systemd` starts them in parallel to the IOC service.
+Please use `systemd_after` to ensure they are started before the IOC is started.

+### `systemd_requires_mounts_for`

+Ensures the specified paths are accessible (e.g. the corresponding file systems are mounted) when this IOC is started.
+Specify an array of strings.
+Default:
+`[]`.

+This parameter is ignored on systems that are not using `systemd`.

 ### `uid`

 Defines the system user id the IOC process is supposed to run with.
 The